Tamás Halm

 Personal names and nicknames often preserve archaic features of phonology, morphology, and even syntax.
 Hungarian has a set of personal names (nicknames) that seem to preserve something interesting: a non-casemarked object plus a verb which exhibits definite object agreement.
 In my paper, I explore how this can help us reconstruct an aspect of Old Hungarian syntax: the decoupling of case and agreement.

 Halm, Tamás.
-In print.
+2024.
 Reconstructing the decoupling of case and agreement in Old Hungarian: Evidence from epithets and names as syntactic fossils.
 Diachronica.

 Non-possessive Poss.3SG